 So the writer of Hebrews is talking about Yahusha (Jesus) and how He shed His blood, and says the same thing to us in saying that there might come a time where you will need to shed blood for the cause of Messiah, and he amazingly calls it resisting sin.
 In your mind, place yourself in a future situation where you’re given a choice on standing for the truth even if it meant being beaten or even killed.
 Truly, have you ever looked at that decision as RESISTING SIN?

 It takes courage to walk out truth and resist sin.
 Overcoming sin must be how Revelation 22 declares that the ones who have the right to the tree of life and may go through the gates into the city are the ones who do (or obey) the commandments.
 I needed to know which commandments I needed to obey.
-I also began to think, “Could the right to the Tree of Life and going through the Gates into the City be our inheritance?”
+I also began to think, “Could the right to the Tree of Life and going through the Gates into the City be our inheritance”?

 There was one more aspect of understanding that needed to take place before I could start down this journey and it also involved humility, as it usually does.
 As there were more questions that needed answering there would be other concepts in the Bible that needed closer examination.
-Would I be willing to let those concepts go if they were not entirely true?
-Was I teachable?
+Would I be willing to let those concepts go if they were not entirely true, was I teachable?

 MARK 2:22 And no one pours new wine into old wineskins.
 Otherwise, the wine will burst the skins, and both the wine and the wineskins will be ruined.
 No, they pour new wine into new wineskins.”

 Thankfully, I had heard the perfect interpretation to this verse and it helped me to really check my heart.
-This Bible teacher shared that an old wineskin referred to someone being un-teachable.
+This particular teacher had shared that an old wineskin referred to someone being unteachable.
 I had realized that I had allowed myself to become an old wineskin.
 Therefore, there was no ability to pour new wine or new teaching into my old wineskin.
 A new wineskin represents a person who can be stretched with new teaching or teaching that corrects false views.
 An old wineskin refuses to examine and test what he believes.

-As Yahuah (God) is the author of truth, it is up to us to stay open-hearted to His truth at all times.
+As Yahuah (God) is the author of truth it is up to us to stay open hearted to His truth at all times.
 Our perspective can and very likely will change as He reveals more truth.
-This is exactly why Yahusha (Jesus) chose men to be His disciples who were not schooled in the teachings of the Scriptures, because He could mold them like children.
-They were totally new wineskins that He could pour His new wine (teaching) into, and if He stretched them they wouldn’t burst (reject it).
+This is exactly why Yahusha (Jesus) chose men to be His disciples who were not schooled in the teachings of the Scriptures because He could mold them like children.
+They were totally new wineskins that He could pour His new wine (teaching) into and if He stretched them they wouldn’t burst (reject it).

 MARK 11:25 At that time Yahusha (Jesus) said, “I praise you, Father, Lord (Ruler) of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.